utrad-ical/circus-docs/docs/cs/execution.md

 When a user registeres a plug-in job (hereafter "job" for short), it will be inserted in a queue.
 Since plug-in execution is usually costly, CIRCUS CS does not execute plug-ins in parallel.

+When a job is started, the CIRCUS CS system will create a Docker container and runs the main process (specified in your Dockerfile).
+The main application in your container will read and process the input image, and write the processed results into a file.
+The container will be deleted after the execution regardless of whether it succeeded or failed.

 :::note
 It is possible to execute plug-ins on multiple separate machines, but this is not documented yet.
 Please contact the authors if you need support for this.
 :::